ostis-ai/sc-component-manager/CONTRIBUTING.md

  - Update changelog;
  - Update documentation;
  - Cover new functionality by tests;
- - Your code should be written according to a [codestyle](docs/dev/codestyle.md).
+ - Your code should be written according to a codestyle like in sc-machine (see [Codestyle rules](https://ostis-ai.github.io/sc-machine/dev/codestyle/)).

 ### Pull Request creation

  - Create PR on GitHub;
- - Check that CI checks were passed successfully;
+ - Check that CI checks were passed successfully.

 ### Pull Request Review